teambit/bit/README.md

 ```
 const component = require('./components/button');
 ```

-**Note that once shared to [bitsrc](https://bitsrc.io), components and modules can also be installed with your native NPM/Yarn client**.
+**Note that once shared to the [bitsrc registry](https://bitsrc.io), components and modules can also be installed with your native NPM/Yarn client**.

 ### Updating Components

 A component can be updated from any project using Bit.
 To update a component, simply change the code from inside your project's context.

-Then tag it again, and export it back to your Scope as a new version of your component.
+Then tag it again, and export it back to your scope as a new version of your component.

 1. Open the file you just imported.
 2. Make changes.
 3. Run the `bit status` command to check that `components/button` has been modified.
 4. Tag a new version for the component:

 ```sh
 bit tag -am "updated component"
 ```